88-degrees/Book-of-Changes/appendix03s1.md

 <a id="p-362"/>

-43'. '(The representative of) the union of men first cries out and weeps, and afterwards laughs.'
-The Master said, on this, --
+43. '*(The representative of) the union of men first cries out and weeps, and afterwards laughs.*' The Master said, on this, --

 ```
 'The ways of good men (different seem).